SAP-samples/teched2025-AD160/exercises/ex1/README.md

    **cuid** is a shortcut for unique primary keys

-   **managed** captues created by/at and latest modified by/at management information for records Find more information here: https://cap.cloud.sap/docs/cds/common#aspect-cuid
+   **managed** captues created by/at and latest modified by/at management information for records

+Find more information here: https://cap.cloud.sap/docs/cds/common#aspect-cuid

 Urgeny and Status will be modeled as Enum types.
+These are semicolon-delimited list of symbols.
+If our use case would require localization of values, we would have to model them as [code list](https://cap.cloud.sap/docs/cds/common#adding-own-code-lists)

 If you want to find more about the, have  look at the capire documentation: https://cap.cloud.sap/docs/cds/cdl#enums

-What you will also see in your schema that relationships between entities are created.
+2. What you will also see in your schema that relationships between entities are created.
 There are two ways.
 Associations and Compositions.

 ![association](images/association.jpg)